AtsukoCoffey/kaitenzushi/README.md

 ## 1. Strategy Plane
 ### Target users
-1. Intended to target the people who are interested in Japan.
+1. Intended to target people who are interested in Japan.
-2. Also who are learning Japanese and culture.
+2. Also those who are learning Japanese and culture.
-3. Additionally who are not familiar with Japan but simply like to play with speed typing game.
+3. Additionally those who are not familiar with Japan but simply like to play speed typing game.

 ### User value
-1. Users can find Japaese culture, sushi menu and greeting words etc..
+1. Users can find Japanese culture, sushi menu and greeting words etc..
-2. Users can play with speed typing game.
+2. Users can challenge their typing speed .
-3. Users can learn the Japanese charactors and words throughout the playing game.
+3. Users can learn the Japanese characters and words by playing the game.

 ### Difference from substitutions
-1. This game is not typical speed typing game, focusing to learn Japanese words and letters.
+1. This game is not a typical speed typing game, it focuses on learning Japanese words and letters.
-2. Animated images are helping users attractions, to encourage learning.
+2. Associated images help with visual attraction, and also provide visual learning aid.

 ## 2. Scope Plane
 USER STORIES